 What do I need to know before I visit the doctor?

-Thyroid dysfunction can cause many symptoms and affect every organ in your body.
+Thyroid dysfunction may cause many symptoms and affect every organ in your body.
 Your thyroid related symptoms also occur in other conditions, so often the doctor might treat your symptoms and the real culprit, your ailing thyroid, is not discovered.
 If your doctor does check your thyroid function, then the doctor may only check your TSH (thyroid stimulating hormone).

-I was diagnosed with Hashimoto’s thyroiditis and I take thyroxine, but I still feel depressed.
-The doctor has prescribed antidepressants for me, but I am not sure if I should take it or not.
+I was diagnosed with Hashimoto's thyroiditis and I take thyroxine, but I still feel depressed.

 If T4 alone is not effective then a GP or an endocrinologist may be able to prescribe a combination therapy of T4 and T3.
 However it is important to note that the dose of both T4 and T3 needs to be optimal.
 If the T4 is reduced too much and not replaced with enough T3, then people will not notice any improvements.